jerome-t/netmiko-csv-nexus-config/README.md

 ## Configuration
 Update the **lb-config.csv** file with the list of your network switches (first colonm), and the configuration changes (next colonms).

-Then update the **lb-config.py** file, under **commands**  with the configuration commands you need, and the related variables from the CSV file.
+Then, update the **lb-config.py** file, under **commands**  with the configuration commands you need, and the related variables from the CSV file.

 ## Usage
 When you execute the script, it will show you the configuration changes and ask you for a confirmation before doing the change.
 Then, it will do the changes, and log all changes into log files, under /logs directory, including the date, time and the details of the change.
 **Usage: lb-config.py**

 ## Getting help and Getting involved
 Please contact me on [Twitter](https://twitter.com/JeromeTissieres) or open an Issue/P.R.

 ## Author(s)
 This project was written and is maintained by the following individuals:
 * Jerome Tissieres <jerome@tissieres.ch>

+## Credits and references
+All credits to Kirk Byers for making [Netmiko](https://github.com/ktbyers/netmiko)